eclipse-archived/ceylon-lang.org/documentation/1.3/tour/modules.md

     documentation/
       manual.html

 Here, the source code is in a directory called `source` (which is the default and saves us having to pass a `--src` command line option to [`ceylon compile`][]).
 From the project directory (the directory which contains the `source` directory) you can compile using the command

 <!-- lang: bash -->
     ceylon compile net.example.foo

 This command will compile the source code files (`Foo.ceylon` and `FooService.ceylon`) into a module archive and publish it to the default output repository, `modules`.
-(you'd use the `--out build` option to publish to `build` instead).
+(You'd use the `--out build` option to publish to `build` instead).
 Now your project directory looks something like this:

 <!-- lang: none -->
     README